Universe of The Legend of Zelda: Transition to 3D

 Hyrule continued to evolve over the course of successive games.
-The transition from a 2D to 3D world occurred with the release of Ocarina of Time, due to the capabilities of the Nintendo 64, which gave players the opportunity to experience a more realistic game environment.
+The transition from a 2D to 3D world occurred with the release of Ocarina of Time (1998), due to the capabilities of the Nintendo 64, which gave players the opportunity to experience a more realistic game environment.
 The 3D world was also accompanied by an expanding fictional lore that laid the foundation for other games in the series within an official fictional timeline.
 The game's dungeons were each unique and connected to a specific area of Hyrule and its inhabitants.
-Several recurring races, such as the Gorons, Zora and Gerudo were introduced and given a distinct history and culture.
-Hyrule Field, an expansive open grassy area, was positioned at the centre of Hyrule, acting as a hub that connects other areas to create the illusion of a vast world.
-The game's time travel mechanic also introduced a dark version of Hyrule Kingdom, a land corrupted by Ganondorf's influence, with Hyrule Castle Town in ruins and Redead zombies as its inhabitants.
+Several recurring races, such as the Gorons, Zora and Gerudo were introduced and given a distinct history and culture. an expansive open grassy area, was positioned at the centre of Hyrule, acting as a hub that connects other areas to create the illusion of a vast world.

-Due to concerns about the limitations of the Nintendo 64, Miyamoto initially conceived the game taking place within a central hub in the confines of Ganon's Castle, similar to Peach's Castle in Super Mario 64.
+Due to concerns about the limitations of the Nintendo 64, Miyamoto initially conceived the game taking place within a central hub in the confines of Ganon's Castle, similar to Peach's Castle in Super Mario 64 (1996).
 He described Ocarina of Time as a "huge project" due to the fact that it involved making the game environment from 3D polygons and was larger in scale than anything that he had previously worked on.
 He said that he had approached the game by first focusing on what types of characters he wanted to include, rather than on the story or the game functions.
 Ocarina of Time was designed with several innovations to help the player navigate the expansive 3D world and interact with the environment.
 The camera system was designed to integrate with the 3D world of Hyrule, giving the player a sense of perspective and tracking the movements of Link.
 The game's Z-targeting system was created to provide the player with a simple way to lock on and interact with objects, characters and enemies in the game world.
 The game also made use of context sensitive controls by using the A button for a range of interactions, such as mounting a horse or opening a treasure chest.
 These features were landmarks for Nintendo and influenced 3D world development within the games industry.